-Students who intend to study a science at pretertiary level are strongly recommended to enrol in either Physical Science or Physical Sciences (Analytical).
+Students who intend to study a science at pre-tertiary level are strongly recommended to enrol in either Physical Science (Core) or Physical Sciences (Analytical).
+Physical Sciences (Analytical) provides stronger preparation for students planning on enrolling in TCE Physical Science or IB Chemistry or Physics, however it is not an essential requirement.